temuair/fot/docs/classes/ascending.md

 In order to be able to ascend, you need to complete the quest to slay the Bone Dragon at the bottom of the Kasmanium Mines, given to you by Ludar in Camp A'Chaid.
 After slaying the Bone Dragon, be sure to speak with Ludar again to fully complete the quest.

+## Experience Cost

+When ascending for stats directly at the Temple of Choosing, the experience cost formula appears to be as follows.
+Credit goes to Pablito for discovering this formula.

+Let STAT be the current base value of the stat you're going to raise.

+XP COST = STAT * (BASE\_HP * 17)

+### Example

+For example, if my base HP is 5000 at I want to raise my strength from 100 to 101 then it will cost:

+XP COST = 100 * (5000 * 17)

+XP COST = 8,500,000